worldaffairsconference/worldaffairscon.org/README.md

 - To modify Schedule or Recording of the conference, modify `schedule.js`
 - To modify staff/ambassadors list and roles, modify `staff.js`
 ### Commit and Deploy
-To deploy the application, please run `npm run deploy` or `yarn run deploy`.
-This will automaticall create an optimized build and deploy it to the `gh-pages` branch which is associated with the url.
+Any push or merge to the `master` branch will trigger the `Github Actions` script to automatically build and deloy to `GitHub Pages`

 # 💻Happy Hacking!🎉